nilostolte/Vector-Art/README.md

 ### Brexit Bitter (aka Selling England By the Pint)

-[This directory](https://github.com/nilostolte/Vector-Art/tree/main/Selling%20England%20By%20The%20Pint) shows the label for a beer called _Brexit Bitter_ as well as _Selling England By the Pint_.
+[This directory](https://github.com/nilostolte/Vector-Art/tree/main/Selling%20England%20By%20The%20Pint) shows the label for a beer called _Brexit Bitter_ aka _Selling England By the Pint_.
 The design is quite simple and the choices are commented.

 ![sellingengland](https://user-images.githubusercontent.com/80269251/111000304-ca9eec80-834f-11eb-80fd-72c49881282f.png)